 - Air Emissions Risk Analysis (AERA)

-Contains information on the human health effects of exposures to hazardous chemicals and other substances, including information on air and groundwater contaminants, risks in homes and schools, fish advisories, and children’s environmental health.
-Provides information on ways to prevent and reduce exposures to environmental health hazards.
+Information on the human health effects of exposures to hazardous chemicals and other substances, including information on air and groundwater contaminants, risks in homes and schools, fish advisories, and children’s environmental health.

 Minnesota State Demographic Center within the state Department of Administration analyzes and distributes data from state, Census Bureau, and other sources.